Best of the Letters From 2004

 September 30, 2004

-I just read your article entitled But I Had Such a Wonderful Time at the Feast of Tabernacles.
+I just read your article entitled Why We Thought We Had Such a Wonderful Time at the Feast.
 I grew up in the WWCG and exited a few years ago, and I must say your article rang a bell.
 You accurately described several negative aspects of the Feast.
 Beneath the millennial dream was an authoritarian nightmare.

 However, I must admit that every fall I still long for a get-away similar to the old Feast of Tabernacles.
 You assert that a simple family vacation should fill the void, and that the “brethren” weren’t really family at all, etc. I don’t disagree with you.
 However, there was something absolutely wonderful about several thousand people gathered in a coliseum fellowshipping and singing hymns, especially with the expectation of an entire afternoon of great food, fun on the beach or at the amusement center, etc. Just milling around in the crowd was inspiring in itself.
 The buzz and excitement created by 5,000 people fellowshipping before services was absolutely awesome.
 As a child and later as a teenager, it was almost overwhelming.